cosmos/ibc/spec/ics-2-consensus-verification/README.md

 required-by: 3
 author: Juwoon Yun <joon@tendermint.com>, Christopher Goes <cwgoes@tendermint.com>
 created: 2019-02-25
-modified: 2019-03-05
+modified: 2019-04-01

 ---

 ## Synopsis

-Consensus verification requires the properties that the chains on the network are expected to satisfy.
-The properties are needed for efficient and safe verification on the higher level mechanics, such as connection and channel semantics.
-The algorithm who uses these properties to verify another chain is referred as "lightclient", which is embedded on the chains.
+This standard specifies the properties that consensus algorithms of chains implementing IBC are expected to satisfy.
+The properties are needed for efficient and safe verification in the higher level protocol abstractions.
+The algorithm who uses these properties to verify substates of another chain is referred to as a "light client".

 ## Specification